Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 With respect to biodegradability, soap molecules easily break down to simple atoms: carbon, hydrogen, and oxygen.
 Which, can then be readily consumed by plants and microorganisms.

 Provided that detergents are a petroleum-derived product, they take much longer to breakdown.
 As a result, it can be very harmful for the ecosystem.
 Because of detergents, you can oftentimes see foaming in sewage treatment plants and waterways.

 The complex molecules also lead to eutrophication of waterways.
 Having excess nutrients in water makes plant life grow rapidly.
 In effect, depleting the oxygen supply in the water, and overcoming animal life nearby.

 When it comes to skin care, detergents tend to irritate skin and cause dryness.
 It can even cause skin reactions for some people.

 On the other hand, soap tends to be better for most people’s skin.

-One of my favorite hand and body soap is African black soap (affiliate link).
+One of my favorite hand and body soap is African black soap (paid link).
 It is great on oily skin and even has natural antimicrobial properties.